2019 Special Guest Faculty

 Mark Williams (Magdalen College)

-Grammy-nominated conductor James Jordan is recognized and praised throughout the musical world as one of America’s pre-eminent conductors, writers, music psychologists and innovators in choral music.
-He was described as a “visionary” by The Choral Journal, which cited his book Evoking Sound as a “must read.”
-His more than 40 books explore both the philosophical and spiritual basis of musicianship, as well as aspects of choral rehearsal teaching and learning and are considered to be essential books in the conducting profession.
+Grammy-nominated conductor James Jordan is recognized and praised throughout the musical world as one of America’s pre-eminent conductors, recording artists, writers, music psychologists and innovators in choral music.
+He was described as a “visionary” by Choral Journal, which cited his book Evoking Sound as a “must read.”
+His more than 40 books explore both the philosophical and spiritual basis of musicianship, as well as aspects of choral rehearsal teaching and learning, and they are considered to be essential references in the conducting profession.